austinbrehm/web3/README.md

 2. Within the MetaMask Developer Portal, create an API key

 ### Git Bash
-1. From the home directory, open .bashrc file
-2. Type the following, replacing "abc123" with API key from Infura:
+1. Open Git Bash, then run the following command:
 `
-export INFURA_KEY="abc123"
+code ~/.bashrc
+`
+2. In the bashrc file, type the following:
+`
+export INFURA_KEY="<API key from Infura>"
 `

 ## Usage